-Multiple choice, true or false, short answer and essay questions – chances are in your time at Uni you’ll come face-to-face with all of them during exams.
+Multiple choice, true or false, short answer and essay questions – chances are in your time at Uni you’ll come face-to-face with all of them during final assessments.

 To help you get across exactly how to tackle each different type of question, we’ve put together a quick step-by-step guide.